Tesla is putting ‘self-driving’ in the hands of drivers amid criticism the tech is not ready

 Autopilot, Tesla’s driver-assistance system that operates like an advanced cruise control function, has been criticized for giving users an exaggerated view of its cars’ capabilities.
 At this stage, the cars are capable of highway driving from on-ramp to off-ramp, self-parking and summoning — where they can navigate to the driver in a crowded parking lot, for example.
 In cities, Tesla’s vehicles can detect traffic lights and stop signs.
 It is not autonomous, however, and Tesla has faced criticism for giving users the impression the system is capable of driving the car itself — without supervision.

 “Autopilot is not an autonomous system and does not make our vehicles autonomous,” the company noted in a disclosure to the state DMV.
-California’s vehicle codes, for example, state autonomous test vehicles must be capable of “performing the dynamic driving task on a sustained basis without the constant control or active monitoring of a natural person.”
+California’s vehicle codes, for example, state that autonomous test vehicles must be capable of “performing the dynamic driving task on a sustained basis without the constant control or active monitoring of a natural person.”

 Teslas still go much farther on a single charge than their competitors.
 But the strategy carries risks.